 Fontina cheese (semi-hard cheese), Parmesan cheese (hard cheese), and Alpine cheese (semi-hard) are a few other top picks for an Italian-themed board.
 I like to do at least one of each of the texture varieties on a grazing board.
 Having a mixture of creamy, soft, firm, and crumbly cheese is the goal.
 Cheese is best served at room temperature, so allow the cheese to sit out for 20-30 minutes prior to serving.

-Italian Cured Meats
+Italian Cured Meats for Charcuterie

 I kept things simple for this board and included Italian cured meats that are easy to find in your local grocery store, including pepperoni, two different types of salami, and prosciutto.
 If you want to jazz things up a bit you can also use artisan cured meats like Speck, Soppressata, Coppa, Lardo, Mortadella, and Bresaola.
 These cured meat varieties can be found in specialty butcher shops or online.